googleSearch (CSE) component

 Demo

 The search on this site is using the googleSearch (CSE) component/module.
-You can test it in the first module on the left menu.
+You can test it at the top of this page.

 How to install